Department of Linguistics

 LIN 332 Consecutive Interpreting and Deaf/Hearing Interpreter Teams

-This course covers the mechanics and psycho-linguistics of the consecutive interpreting process, as well as hands-on training in the consecutive method for both Deaf and hearing interpreters.
+This course covers the mechanics of the consecutive interpreting process, as well as hands-on training in the consecutive method for both Deaf and hearing interpreters.
+Emphasis is placed upon teaming, particularly teaming of Deaf and hearing interpreters.
 Consecutive interpreting will be taught in the context of a variety of typical interpreting situations as well as situations involving special populations.
+Demand-Control Schema is introduced and explored as a means of process management.
 May be repeated once for credit with permission of instructor.
 Prerequisite: LIN 331 and rating of 2 or better on the ASLA or ASLPI.
 May be repeated one time for credit.
 Cr 3.

 LIN 333 Interpreting: Source Language ASL

 Students focus on interpreting from ASL into English with emphasis on word choice, register, and affect.
-The interpreting process is dissected, examined, and practiced.
+The interpreting process is dissected, examined with emphasis on the Integrated Model of Interpreting (IMI), and practiced.
 May be repeated once for credit with permission of instructor.
 Prerequisite: LIN 331 and rating of 2 or better on the ASLA or ASLPI.
 May be repeated one time for credit.
 Cr 3.

 LIN 334 Interpreting: Source Language English

-Interpreting students study interpretation from English into ASL.
+Interpreting students study both formal translation and interpretation from English into ASL.
 Emphasis is placed upon appropriate sign choice, register, and affect.
 The interpreting process is dissected, examined, and practiced.
 Course may be repeated once for credit with permission of instructor.
 Prerequisite: LIN 331 and rating of 2 or better on the ASLA or ASLPI.
 May be repeated one time for credit.
 Cr 3.

 LIN 336 Observational Internship